Amin Kamil: Fiction

-In 1958, Gati Manz Gaash (Light amidst darkness) was published, a novel inspired by the well-known observation of Mahatma Gandhi in the context of the aftermath of the partition of the Indian sub-continent in 1947, that in the midst of darkness prevailing everywhere he had found a ray of light in Kashmir alone.
+In 1958, Gati Manz Gaash (Light amidst darkness) was published, a novel inspired by the well-known observation of Mahatma Gandhi in the context of the aftermath of the partition of the Indian subcontinent in 1947, that in the midst of darkness prevailing everywhere he had found a ray of light in Kashmir alone.

 Kamil's collection of short stories, "Kathi Manz Kath" (Story within Story) published in mid-60s includes his most highly regarded work, "Kokar Jang" (The Cockfight).
 The Cockfight is considered as the most popular story in the Kashmiri literature.
 It has been translated into many Indian languages and has appeared in English translation in anthologies such as Indian Short Stories 1900–2000 edited by I. Vi.
 Ramakrishan; Contemporary Kashmiri Short Stories edited by Hriday Kaul Bharati, Neerja Mattoo; Contemporary Indian Short Stories Vol 3 all published by Sahitya Akademi, New Delhi.
 The Cockfight is prescribed in the school and university curriculum in Jammu and Kashmir.
 It has also appeared in Best Loved Indian Stories of the Century published by Penguin India in 1999.
-Prof. J L Koul writes about this story that "...perhaps, the comic muse at its subtlest best (though not unmixed with irony) in Kashmiri short story is to be seen in Amin Kamil's Hini Rahman and Kokar Jang, particularly in the latter, in which the foibles and eccentricities of character of the two women neighbors, Jaana Bits and Shah Maal, are expressed through their respective cocks."
+Prof. J. L. Koul writes about this story that "...perhaps, the comic muse at its subtlest best (though not unmixed with irony) in Kashmiri short story is to be seen in Amin Kamil's Hini Rahman and Kokar Jang, particularly in the latter, in which the foibles and eccentricities of character of the two women neighbors, Jaana Bits and Shah Maal, are expressed through their respective cocks."
+Kamil has a special talent for blending humour, irony and politics/social comment in his stories as well as poems.
+As an example of this, in his poems, is "Taay Nama" published in mid-80s.
+Kamil's poems as well as stories frequently comment on the socio-political situation of Kashmir.
+In this connection, his story "Sawal Chu Kaluk" Enigma has received much acclaim.